 By investing in PLBs (personal learning budgets) and introducing learning leave (we offer unlimited learning leave!), you can fuel your learning and high-performance culture.

-You could use a platform like Learnerbly, that provides your employees with a marketplace of learning providers and resources, personalised recommendations, and 100s of playlists curated for the skill needs of your employees.
+You could use a platform like Learnerbly, that provides your employees with a marketplace of learning providers and resources, personalized recommendations, and 100s of playlists curated for the skill needs of your employees.

 For more insights on the topic, check out our blog posts on career development plans, continuous learning, workplace training and implementing an L&D initiative.